 Preheat the oven to 350° and have ready both a rimmed sheet pan lined with nonstick aluminum foil and a well-greased, 24-cup mini muffin tin.

-Place sausage links on rimmed sheet pan and bake for 7 minutes.
+Place sausage links on a rimmed sheet pan and rub with oil.
+Bake for 7 minutes.
 Pull out the pan, give a gentle shake to move the sausages a bit, and return to the oven for an additional 7 minutes.
 Remove from the heat and allow to cool slightly.

 Increase the oven temperature to 400°.

 While the sausages are cooling, make the pancake batter, in a medium-sized mixing bowl, whisk together flour, sugar, baking powder, and salt.

 In a large mixing bowl, whisk the eggs until foamy.
-Whisk in the milk, canola oil, and butter.
+Whisk in the milk and butter.
 Add the dry ingredients and stir until combined.
 Do not over-stir.
 Set aside.